-If you are planning to join in—and thank you!—you will be able to find information updated on this page, which you can find easily by going to www.calvin/go/devotional.
+If you need to refer back to these instructions, you can find them easily by going to www.calvin/go/devotional.

 Note: You should receive a confirmation e-mail after submitting the form above, but occasionally certain web browsers have had issues.
-If you don't receive a confirmation e-mail, please e-mail firstname.lastname@example.org with your name, yes or no, and if yes, your estimated submission deadline any date between March 1 and April 15 (or so).
+If you don't receive a confirmation e-mail, please e-mail firstname.lastname@example.org with your name, yes or no, and if yes, your estimated submission deadline (preferably May 1 or May 15).
 Thank you!

 Please follow these submission parameters to assist our editing process: